-Mission: To expand the mentoring field’s regional capacity to reach more school-aged children with caring, committed adult mentors, using best practices, training and professional support to achieve lifelong positive educational and behavioral outcomes for youth.
+Mission: To expand the mentoring field’s regional capacity to reach more school-aged children with caring, committed adult mentors by using best practices, training, and professional support to achieve lifelong positive educational and behavioral outcomes for youth.

 Mission: To promote the importance of quality mentoring; present best practices and research; and deliver training, technical assistance and professional development for the staff and volunteers of local mentoring programs.

-Mission: To bring together a broad range of community groups and leaders to support responsible mentoring initiatives in Memphis/Shelby County and to promote mentoring as a strategy to prevent youth violence, substance abuse, school drop-outs, and other negative behaviors limiting children’s prospects for success.
+Mission: To bring together a broad range of community groups and leaders to support responsible mentoring initiatives in Memphis/Shelby County and to promote mentoring as a strategy to prevent youth violence, substance abuse, school absenteeism, and other factors limiting children’s prospects for success.

-Mission: To develop a culture of mentoring throughout the state of Vermont by providing resources and support to one-to-one adult-to-youth mentoring programs so they can succeed, grow, and meet the needs of youth in their communities.
+Mission: To provide resources and support to youth mentoring programs in Vermont so they can meet the needs of young people in their communities.

 Mission: To provide training and technical assistance to mentors and mentoring programs to increase the quality and quantity of mentoring for Virginia’s youth.

-MENTOR would like to express sincere gratitude and thanks to our affiliate Mentoring Partnerships for contributing so many wonderful photos of their mentoring programs which showcase real-life relationships between mentors and mentees.
-Photos throughout our website are courtesy of the following Mentoring Partnerships: Mentor Michigan, Mass Mentoring Partnership, Mentoring Works Washington, Mentoring Partnership of Southwestern Pennsylvania (copyright Renee Rosensteel, used with permission), Midlands Mentoring Partnership, Mentoring Partnership and Resource Center, Mobius Vermont’s Mentoring Partnership, Rhode Island Mentoring Partnership and Mentor Colorado.
+MENTOR would like to express sincere gratitude and thanks to our Affiliates for contributing so many wonderful photos of their mentoring programs which showcase real-life relationships between mentors and mentees.
+Photos throughout our website are courtesy of the following: MENTOR Michigan, Mass Mentoring Partnership, MENTOR Washington, Mentoring Partnership of Southwestern Pennsylvania (copyright Renee Rosensteel, used with permission), MENTOR Nebraska, MENTOR Vermont, MENTOR Rhode Island and MENTOR Colorado.